brijal1987/stripe-recurring/README.md

 # Stripe Recurring Payment

-1) This is just stripe demo for recurring payment with different nature.
+1) This is Stripe demo for Recurring Payment with different nature.
 2) You can use two types of methods for payment with card

 Yearly